 The purpose of washing is to remove the outer layer of oils and fats that harbour germs and rinse them away from the skin.
+Oils and fats are known as ‘nonpolar’ compounds, which means they cannot be dissolved by water alone.
 This can only be done if we wash with something that can attach to fat molecules.
-Water alone cannot do this because it cannot attach itself to a fat molecule as oil and water do not mix.
+Soap works by mixing with both water and with oil.

 Therefore, when you wash with soap and water the soap molecules grab on to the fat molecules and pulls them off the skin into the rinse water.
 When your rinse the skin the fat and germs are removed from the skin.
-Therefore, the main reason why soap cleanses and sanitizes is it literally washes everything off the skin.
+Therefore, the main reason why soap works to cleanse and sanitise is it literally washes everything off the skin.